Get the reportMore

 Load balancing can be accomplished in several different ways.
 There are both hardware and software load balancers and each type may use several different algorithms for splitting up work between servers.
 Load balancers may also include additional value-added features that help IT organizations maintain application security while increasing their capacity to fulfill application requests.

 A hardware load balancer can route packets with the same efficiency as a software-based solution but comes with many of the inconvenience that is associated with hardware IT infrastructure.
-Hardware load balancers take longer to install, requiring specific expertise to configure and implement in the most efficient way.
+Hardware load balancers take longer to install, requiring specific expertise to configure and implement most efficiently.
 If demand for the application scales beyond what the hardware load balancer can handle, scaling the solution up to increase service levels will require additional hardware components, deployment time and up-front costs.

 A software load balancer, in contrast, can be readily scaled based on the demands of the application.
 The up-front cost is reduced, as there is no required investment in hardware components, and the solution can be rapidly deployed without a lengthy implementation process.